 Through our national and regional media campaigns, we aim to ensure that the voice of our members is heard on important issues impacting the profession.

 Set up in 2017, our annual Voice of Optometry insight survey which invites members to share their experiences, has been instrumental in helping us to do this.
-In 2018 we launched two public awareness campaigns, on driving and vision, and children's eye health, using our Voice of Optometry findings.
+Using our Voice of Optometry findings we’ve launched public awareness campaigns on a range of topics including driving and vision, children's eye health and lifestyle choices.

 Media coverage highlights 2018